SimoneMSR/MMM-Pir/README.md

   }
 ]
 ```

+If at the moment of startup the day is, say, Monday, and time is 18:00, but you want the screen to shut down anyway, set  `applyOnStart` to `true`.

 Let's apply your own rules !
 Don't be stupid!
 Don't create an ON event equal to OFF event